jup-ag/space-station/docs/7-token-list/2-geting-tokens-on-jup.md

 To get your token on the Strict list, go to the [Token List Repo](https://github.com/jup-ag/token-list) and open a PR.

-**Community validation process**
+**Community Validation Process**

-The strict list helps to keep users safe, and we ask for some time for the community to discover, discuss and support your request.
-It is a social process, and not a ticketing system.
+The strict list helps to keep users safe, and we ask for some time for the community to discover, discuss, and support your request.
+It is a social process, not a ticketing system.

 The best way to get validated faster is to follow the examples of community-support in the example PRs listed on the github README, and **share meaningful introductions** about your project, so that the community can support you.
 In general, reviews with good community support will be approved in a week.

-As a reminder, your token is available for trading on the 'All' list even if you are not on the strict list yet, as long as you met the liquidity requirements above.
+As a reminder, your token is available for trading on the 'All' list even if you are not on the strict list yet, as long as you have met the liquidity requirements above.

-User safety is our priority.
-As such,
+**User safety is our priority.** As such,
 - Any requests to validate tokens that impersonate other projects will be shut down immediately.
 - If you are a known project with strong traction and an upcoming token launch, you can request to included in the strict-list before your token is tradable on Jupiter.
 Please reach out.